Football Far North Coast: Cyril Mayo Cup (from 1958)

-Cyril Mayo emigrated from England as a 17-year old in the early 1900s and settled in the North Rivers region.
+Cyril Mayo emigrated from England as a 17-year-old in the early 1900s and settled in the North Rivers region.
 Cyril was a competent player for North Lismore and after his playing days took up refereeing.

-Tragically Cyril was killed in a car crash in 1957.
+Cyril was killed in a car crash in 1957.
 Cyril's wife Lucy commissioned a trophy to remember Cyril's contribution to the game, the Cyril Mayo Cup which has "become the most sought after piece of silverware in local soccer".
 The cup is awarded to the highest Men's Division grand final winner's also known as Champions.
-It was first awarded in 1958 to Goonellabah Stars following their 1 - 0 win over Eastwood United at Oakes Oval, Lismore.
+It was first awarded in 1958 to Goonellabah Stars following their 1 – 0 win over Eastwood United at Oakes Oval, Lismore.
 Ben Nielson was Goonellabah Star's goalscorer.

 The cup was originally called the Cyril Mayo Memorial Challenge Cup but in more recent times has been referred to simply and affectionately as "Cyril".